-A course in custom tailoring which offers the opportunity to develop discriminating judgment in the selection of designs, suitable fabrics, and quality of construction detail.
+A course in custom tailoring which offers the opportunity of developing discriminating judgment in the selection of designs, suitable fabrics, and quality of construction detail.
 Materials provided by the student after consulting the instructor.
 Estimated cost of materials, \$25 to \$50.

 355. DESIGN AND COLOR IN APPAREL: ADVANCED COURSE.
 Spring.
 Credit two hours.
-Prerequisite, Textiles and Clothing 250; prerequisite or parallel, Housing and Design 200 or the equivalent.
+Prerequisite, Textiles and Clothing 250, or the equivalent.
 May be taken parallel with Textiles and Clothing 340.
-Mrs. McMURRY and Miss SPRATT.
+Mrs. McMURRY or Miss SPRATT.